-A website or blog built with WordPress provides built-in content linking functions, such as custom menus, permalinks, text links, categories, archives, and tags pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), comments RSS, an internal link tool, post excerpt links, etc. Additional linking functionality can also be added to WordPress using plugins.
-In short, WordPress is perfect for adding extensive content linking.
+A website built with WordPress provides great built-in content linking features, such as custom menus, permalinks, text links, categories, archives, and tags pages, site search pages, link widgets, sidebar widgets (e.g. Recent Posts), comments RSS feeds, an internal link tool, continue reading tags, etc. Additional linking functionality can also be added to WordPress using plugins.
+In short, WordPress is an ideal platform for linking content both internally and externally.

-In this tutorial you will learn how to add internal links to WordPress using the internal linking feature.
+Linking to other content in your own website or domain has many SEO benefits.
+In this tutorial, you will learn how to add internal links to WordPress using the internal content linking tool.

-Internal links are simply links added to your content pointing to relevant content on your website.
+Internal content links are simply links added to your content pointing to other sections of your WordPress site.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)